dvdantunes/tenki-forecast/README.md

 ## Quick Start

-The app consist on 2 microservices, each of them containarized with Docker, and a reverse proxy, that manages the discovery and routing activities.
+The app consist on 2 microservices, both of them containerized with Docker, and a reverse proxy, that manages the discovery and routing activities for both microservices.
 They were named as follow:

 - `Tenki forecast client`: or the frontend web UI to use the app
 - `Tenki forecast server`: backend that expose an API that fetchs the weather data on public APIs on [Google Maps](https://cloud.google.com/maps-platform/) and [DarkSky](https://darksky.net/dev)